Identification of malfunctioning quantum devices: Results

-For rank-three Pauli channels the optimal probability of success using product state inputs is given by~\cite{Skotiniotis:18} \be P^{\mathrm{sep}}_S(\cE_{\mathrm{rank}-3},\rho)=1-(p_0+p^*)+\frac{p_0+p^*}{N}, \ee where $p^{*}\equiv \min\{p_1,\,p_2,\,p_3\}$, and corresponds to unambiguously discriminating the most likely rank-two Pauli noise.
-By introducing an ancilla qubit to each system qubit and noting that the the set of states $\{\one\otimes\sigma_i\ket{\Phi^+}\}_{i=0}^3$, where $\ket{\Phi^+}=\frac{1}{\sqrt{2}}\left(\ket{00}+\ket{11}\right)$, are orthogonal one recovers Eq.~\eqref{eq:dephasing_opt} as the optimal probability of success.
-We emphasize that this is the most general upper bound for the optimal probability of success even under adaptive strategies as one can always recover the channel from it's Choi-Jamio{\l}kowski state $\sigma=(\cE_{\mathrm{rank}-3}\otimes \one)\proj{\Phi^+}$ with certainty~\footnote{In other words, whether we are given the physical channel $\cE_{\mathrm{rank}-3}$ or it's Choi-Jamio{\l}kowski state $\sigma$ is one and the same thing.}.
-It remains an open question whether the upper bound to $P_S(\cE_{x,y,z},\rho)$ is achievable without the use of ancillas.
+For rank-three Pauli channels, any strategy involving $N$ probes prepared in a product state and projective measurements is sub-optimal.
+This is because one cannot perfectly discriminate between the Pauli matrices using a single qubit.
+Indeed, the best one can hope for using such a strategy is~\cite{supple} \be P^{\mathrm{sep}}_S(\cE_{\mathrm{rank}-3})=1-(p_0+p^*)+\frac{p_0+p^*}{N}, \ee where $p^*=\min\{p_1,p_2,p_3\}$ and corresponds to unambiguously discriminating the most likely rank-two Pauli noise.
+One can, however, optimally distinguish among the Pauli matrices, and thus saturate Eq.~\eqref{eq:upper_bound}, by introducing $N$ ancilla qubits and preparing each probe-plus-ancilla in the maximally entangled state $\ket{\Phi^+}=\frac{1}{\sqrt{2}}\left(\ket{00}+\ket{11}\right)$.
+As the corresponding set of states $\{\one\otimes\sigma_i\ket{\Phi^+}\}_{i=0}^3$ are orthogonal, they can be distinguished with certainty, and one has to make a random guess only in the case the identity acts.
+We then recover Eq.~\eqref{eq:dephasing_opt} as the optimal probability of success.
+We note that this is in agreement with the result of~\cite{Zhuang20a} which proved that the optimal probability of success for tele-covariant channels---of which the depolarizing channel is a special case---the optimal strategy for detecting the position of the channel is a non-adaptive ancilla assisted strategy.
+It remains to check whether the upper bound to $P_S(\cE_\mathrm{rank-3})$ is achievable without the use of ancillas.
 For small network sizes, we can numerically determine the optimal probability of success where we observe a clear gap.
-By way of example, for $N=3$ and the completely depolarizing channel ($p_0=p_1=p_2=p_3=1/4$) we numerically find $\frac{2}{3}\leq\max_{\rho\in\cB(\cH_2^{\otimes N})}P_S(\cE_{\mathrm{rank}-3},\rho)=0.71\leq\frac{5}{6}$.
+By way of example, for $N=3$ and the completely depolarizing channel ($p_0=p_1=p_2=p_3=1/4$) we numerically find $\max_{\rho\in\cB(\cH_2^{\otimes 3})}P_S(\cE_{\mathrm{rank}-3})=0.71$, which indeed is larger than the suboptimal $2/3$ value in Eq.{\eqref{eq:rank-3_lower_bound}}, and smaller than the ancilla assisted value $5/6$ (Eq.~\eqref{eq:dephasing_opt}).
+Just as in the case of unitary EPI we find that fully symmetric probe states attain the optimal probability of success.